joaonunovalente/phd-website/_posts/2024-05-30-How-Surface-Angle-Affects-Laser-Vibrometer-Measurements.md

 background: /img/posts/06.jpg
 ---

-# Introduction
+## Introduction

 This experiment investigates how varying the surface reflection angle affects laser vibrometer measurements.
 A vibrometer is aligned at several angles relative to the motion of a shaker’s stinger — orthogonally (0º), and at ±20º, ±30º, and ±45º.
-The results are compared to assess the accuracy of angle-corrected reconstructions.
+The results are compared to assess the accuracy of angle-corrected reconstructions.<br/><br/>

+---

-# Protocol
+## Protocol

 1. **Baseline Measurement**: The vibrometer is initially aligned orthogonally (0º) to the shaker stinger.
 This measurement serves as the ground truth reference.